SebilleK/BubbleMap/README.md

       - 3000
 ```

-This project was created using `bun init` in bun v1.1.9.
-[Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.

 **important note on Docker + Bun + Prisma**

 - Using Prisma in Docker has known issues if you choose to use Bun.
 This is especially true in Windows.
 They appear to be fixed as of this project's used bun release, but if you still have trouble with it there are fixes for this.
 One of these workarounds is to include NodeJS in the generated Docker images.
 Even though it defeats the purpose of using Bun as a replacement for NodeJS, it still DOES solve the problem.